 i) acquisition of rights to land and real estate;

-ii) Subsidies and Grants; or
+ii) subsidies and grants; or

 iii) government procurement.

 6. The obligation referred to in paragraphs 1 and 2 of this Article shall not apply to treatment accorded under any bilateral or multilateral international agreements in force or signed prior to the date of entry into force of this Agreement.